canonical/platform-engineering-docs/reference/synapse/managed-microk8s-cluster.rst

 Change the DNS
 ~~~~~~~~~~~~~~

-The URL chat.staging.ubuntu.com should point for the new IP now.
+The URL https://chat.staging.ubuntu.com should point to the new IP now.

 See `canonical-is-dns-configs MP <https://code.launchpad.net/~amandahla/canonical-is-dns-configs/+git/canonical-is-dns-configs/+merge/478729>`__.